 Interest-Only Mortgage Rates Are Often Adjustable

 Much like adjustable-rate mortgages, interest-only loans typically begin with temporarily fixed-interest rates that then go up with time.
 If that same 30-year mortgage mentioned above was an interest-only loan instead, your payment plan might almost look the same.
-But instead of paying your principal and your 2.5% interest, you’d only be paying for interest for that initial five year-period.
+But instead of paying your principal and interest, you’d only be paying for interest for that initial five year-period.
 Rates for interest-only mortgages tend to vary, but they could end up being higher than traditional loan rates.
 Your lender might also charge you additional fees for your loan.

-The Benefits of Interest-Only Mortgage Loans
+Benefits of Interest-Only Mortgage Loans

 Because of your (initially) low monthly home loan payments, interest-only loans might seem like a dream come true.
 Since mortgage payments tend to account for the largest percentage of monthly bills, the extra money you’d save could be put toward another investment – say, contributing to a retirement account.
 You might also add the money you save to your emergency fund or start investing in securities or other real estate properties.
 The money could go to any other financial goal.